MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 Once controls are applied, you can monitor app usage patterns by the applied controls (access, block, bypass) using the following steps.

 1. In Cloud App Security, under **Discovery** > **Discovered apps**, use the [filters](discovered-app-queries.md) to find the relevant monitored app.
-1. Click on the app's name to view applied app controls on the app's overview page.
+1. Select the app's name to view applied app controls on the app's overview page.

     ![Screenshot showing how to monitor applied controls](media/mde-educate-applied-controls-overview.png)